radapdal/process/webdevelopmentworkflow.md

 When all is well and the sprint definitions are fully accepted by the client, it's time to get ready for deployment.

+- Create Deployment Checklist.
-- Relay deployment procedures and agree on a deployment schedule with the client.
+- Relay checklist to the Project Manager and agree on a deployment schedule with the client.
-- Dev Lead will transition sprint issues to Awaiting Release.
+- Dev Lead will grab sprint issues and them to "Awaiting Release".

 > **Definitions accepted**
 >